Bressler History, Family Crest & Coats of Arms

 The surname Bressler was first found in Saxony, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic, and political affairs.
 The name derives from the designation "Breslauer," which describes a person from the city of Breslau (now Wroclaw, Poland,) the former capital of Lower Silesia.
 The progenitor of the oldest line is taken to be Johann Bressler, who in 1395 was Secretary of State to Kaiser Wenzel.
 His son, Bernhard, acquired estates at Pirschen in the region of Neumark in Silesia.
 Berhard's great-grandson, Johann Bressler, brought one branch of the family to Strasbourg where descendents are still found today.

-Important Dates for the Bressler family
+Early History of the Bressler family

 This web page shows only a small excerpt of our Bressler research.
 Another 134 words (10 lines of text) covering the years 1709, 1792, 1703 and 1792 are included under the topic Early Bressler History in all our PDF Extended History products and printed products wherever possible.